someth2say/ceylonChain/docs/OPTIONAL.md

 ```

 #### Chain steps
-The way to apply the probing pattern is, indeed `probe`:
+The way to apply the probing pattern is, indeed, with the `probe` keyword:
 ```
-    value ch = chain(initialValue,method1).probe(method2);
+    value ch = chainTo(initialValue,method1).probe(method2);
 ```
-The devil here, like in Null Safe, is in the types.
+The devil here, like in "Null Safe", is in the types.

 When Ceylon's type checker evaluates the sample code in the Probing pattern, types are resolved like the following:
 ```
     Type1|Type2 val1 = method1(initialValue);
     Type3|Type2 val2 = if (is Type1 val1) method2(val1) else val1
 ```
-Types looks good!
+Looks good!

-Let's review the second statement again, this time noting the types in every step:
+Let's review the second statement again, this time notating the types in every step:
  ```
      Type3|Type2 val2 = if (is Type1 val1)
                             /* here `val1` is asserted to have type 'Type1' */